 Tips for Navigating the Investment Market

-• Investing is a tough world to break into.
+- Investing is a tough world to break into.
 Financial advisors can make great partners for newbies, though.
-If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Rawpixel, ©iStock.com/NicoElNino